AtteBox/noppa/README.md

+# Noppa 🎲 — A Virtual Dice

+A dice for any options: An app (PWA) for randomly picking an option from a a list which the user can enter.

+# Deployment

+The PWA app has been deployed using AWS Amplify: https://main.dfmzvros4dh9z.amplifyapp.com/

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.